DirDash/ExcelTransformation/README.md

 Configuration
 -----------------------------------
-Output file names and table headers can be set by string constants from `Program.cs` and `AccountManagerNormalizer`.
+Output file names and table headers can be set by string constants from `Program.cs` and `AccountManagerNormalizer.cs`.

 Libraries Docs
 -----------------------------------